The Ultimate Guide to User Acceptance Testing (UAT)

 In alpha testing:

-• Your testing team is the product owner.
-Depending on how big the project is, you might bring in friends and family or other business analysts for testing.
+- Your testing team is the product owner.
+Depending on the project's scale, you might bring in friends, family, or other business analysts for comprehensive feedback.

-• Critical issues still exist.
-Workflows might be broken or unclear.
+- Critical issues still exist.
+Workflows might be broken or unclear functionalities.
 Bugs overlooked by the development team can still occur—these are immediately reported and worked on.

-• Your main goal is to prepare for beta testing.
-In this phase, you eliminate potential security issues.
-It also ensures people can use your product without significant hiccups.
+- Your main goal is to prepare for beta testing.
+In this phase, you eliminate potential security issues and ensure a smooth user experience for beta testers.

 In beta testing: